 I too will be gobbled up by time.

-Till then I enjoy these chairs on warm evenings, watch the stars late at night when they are the brightest, listen to the wind rustle leaves.
+Till then I enjoy reclining in one of these chairs on warm evenings, watching the stars late at night when they are the brightest, listening to the wind rustle leaves above my head.

 I’m planning on stripping off their paint, down to the metal, re-priming and re-painting them green. .Putting things back the way they were has been on my mind a lot.